zhezhouzz/underapproximation_type/README.md

   + the definition of the type denotation has the form `{ n; bst; st }⟦ τ ⟧` instead of `⟦ τ ⟧`, where `(n, bst)` is the state of the bound variables, `st` is the state of the free variables.
   + the definition of the type denotation under the type context has the form `{ st }⟦ τ ⟧{ Γ }` instead of `⟦ τ ⟧{ Γ }`, where `st` is the state of the free variables.
 Here we omit the bound state `(n, bst)` thus all types in the type context are locally closed (see locally nameless representation).
 - In the formalization, our coverage typing rules additionally require that all the branches of a pattern-matching expression are type-safe in the basic type system (they may not be consistent with the coverage type we want to check).
 We didn't mention it in the original paper, however, we will fix it in the second round submission.
 - For sake of convenience of the proof, we split a single typing rule into different cases (then we can prove these cases separately during the induction proof).
-For example, the rule `TLetE` in Figure 14 (in the supplementary materials) is split into `UT_Lete_base` and `UT_Lete_arr` in our proof.
+For example, the rule `TLetE` in Figure 13 (in the appendix) is split into `UT_Lete_base` and `UT_Lete_arr` in our proof.